-Clinical phase - Remediation policy
+Clinical Phase Remediation

-If a failing grade is received in an individual rotation, the student will be permitted to remediate the rotation at the end of their clinical year.
+If a student earns a grade below "C" ("D" or "F") in one (1) clinical rotation, the student will be permitted to remediate the failed rotation at the end of the clinical year.
 The remediation will delay Program completion and graduation.
 The student will be responsible for the full cost of the remediated rotation.